 Scott Limbrick is a writer based in Naarm (Melbourne).
-His fiction has appeared in Electric Literature, Going Down Swinging, Westerly, Hobart, The Suburban Review and Kill Your Darlings’ New Australian Fiction 2021 among others.
-His short-story collection Flaring Out was shortlisted for the Richell Prize for Emerging Writers.
+His fiction has appeared in Electric Literature, Going Down Swinging, Westerly, Hobart, The Suburban Review, The Big Issue Fiction Edition and Kill Your Darlings’ New Australian Fiction 2021 among others.
+He is currently the Copyright Agency Frank Moorhouse Fellow.

 FictionI touch the wax of their pickaxes, then run my hand along the wax rock of the walls.
 One man squats a few metres away from the others, holding a pan.
 As I move towards him, I notice a label with descriptive text about Victoria’s gold rush, a reminder of the foundational gruesomeness of the enterprise – the colonial history of world’s fairs, or zoos, here insisting on itself in a minor carnival of the macabre.